ruralocity/aaronsumner.com/source/posts/2010-08-18-making-things-happen-berkun.markdown

 Summer’s coming to an end.
-It seems like only yesterday that the school year ended, KU’s student population cleared out of Lawrence, and I cracked open *[Making Things Happen: Mastering Project Management](http://oreilly.com/catalog/9780596517717/_) by Scott Berkun .
+It seems like only yesterday that the school year ended, KU’s student population cleared out of Lawrence, and I cracked open *[Making Things Happen: Mastering Project Management](http://oreilly.com/catalog/9780596517717/)* by Scott Berkun.
 Now it’s August, the students are back in full force, and I’ve spent my entire summer with this book.
-Why so much time with one book, especially when my summer reading list was supposed to be much longer?*Making Things Happen\_ is very dense (my notes for about 80% of the book currently check in at 41 pages).
+Why so much time with one book, especially when my summer reading list was supposed to be much longer?*Making Things Happen* is very dense (my notes for about 80% of the book currently check in at 41 pages).
 It’s a summary of Berkun’s experience managing software development projects at Microsoft; in particular a few iterations of Internet Explorer during the original